At a glance

 A child’s issues can overshadow a couple’s relationship.

-When parents different ways of coping, it can put stress on their relationship as a couple.
+When parents have different ways of coping, it can put stress on their relationship as a couple.

 A child’s issues can bring some couples closer as they learn to work together.